 Finding Balance in Improvisation: The Feminine Principle

-An improvisation workshops that highlight the feminine principle in our music-making – illuminating for musicians of all levels.
+An improvisation workshops that highlight the easily-overlooked feminine principle in music-making – illuminating for musicians of all levels.
+When I use the terms masculine and feminine, I mean nothing having to do with gender.

 A lot of mainstream jazz and our first introductions to jazz & improvisation highlight/value the masculine qualities of the music – virtuosic, verbose, lots of notes, high, fast, loud, flashy, complex, being a soloist.
 Some folks, like Sherrie Tucker, theorize over-masculinization in jazz began with the advent of bebop.
 There’s nothing inherently wrong with these masculine qualities – in fact they are necessary.
 But it’s equally important to balance them out with subtler feminine principles: listening, intuition, interconnectedness, community, space, darkness, back-body…. etc.